Voices Worth Hearing

 In business terms, the negative reputation, public criticism, and loss of trust have been transferred to a former business entity, with responsibility placed on others in the former leadership team.
 The old entity is then closed, its “bad debt” written off, while a new one is launched with a public relations campaign designed to attract fresh followers.

-This rebrand has not addressed a core issue: the sustained contradiction between claim and practice.
-For decades, Wellspring has identified itself as Trinitarian while teaching a functional theology dependent on Oneness assumptions.
-It has denied practicing shunning while structuring belief and community life in ways that reliably produced it.
-Over time, these contradictions were not corrected but preserved, and the cost of naming them fell disproportionately on those with the least power.
+This rebrand has not addressed a core issue: a sustained contradiction between public claims and lived practice.
+For decades, Wellspring has denied practicing shunning while maintaining teaching and community structures in ways that reliably produce it.
+It has identified itself as Trinitarian while teaching a different gospel dependent on Oneness theology.
+It has spoken of God's love, while governing through fear - fear of loss, fear of exclusion, and fear of spiritual consequence.
+Over time, these contradictions were not corrected but preserved, and the cost of naming them has fallen disproportionately on those with the least power.

 It appears that Wellspring Church has not responded to criticism with repentance or reform, but instead has continued to suppress dissent and protect its control over the narrative.
 Where public claims and lived practices remain in conflict, those inside and outside the community are left without clear or honest information.
 Without genuine contrition and meaningful change, we believe Wellspring Church will continue to function in the same way and produce the same harmful outcomes for people in the future.